bertbaron/hassio-addons/logspout/DOCS.md

     value: homeassistant
 ```

 This will send all logging using GELF to the server at `graylog.local` on port `12201` (UDP).
-The `source` field in graylog will be set to `homeassistant`.
+The `source` field in Graylog will be set to `homeassistant`.

 The list of routes is joined with `,` and passed as argument to `logspout`.
 The `env` list can be used to set environment variables passed to `logspout`.
-Please consult the documentation of [Logspout](https://github.com/gliderlabs/logspout) and the [GELF module](github.com/micahhausler/logspout-gelf) module for more information.
+Please consult the documentation of [Logspout](https://github.com/gliderlabs/logspout) and the [GELF module](https://github.com/micahhausler/logspout-gelf) module for more information.